 Ashley Voss-Liebig, RN, BSN, CCRN is the Division Chief for Clinical Performance and Education in Travis County Texas.
 She is a senior flight nurse and helicopter rescue specialist with STAR Flight.
 Her reseach interests include Medical Education, POCUS, Human Performance.
 She is @ashleyliebig on twitter

-Dr Chris Gray BSc(Hons) MBBS MRCP(UK) MRCEM AICSM is an ST6 in Emergency Medicine and Intensive Care Medicine, training in Manchester and the North West.
+Dr Chris Gray BSc(Hons) MBBS MRCP(UK) MRCEM FFICM is an ST7 in Emergency Medicine and Intensive Care Medicine, training in Manchester and the North West.
 He is also an ALS, APLS, and ETC instructor and keen educator.
 He is @cgraydoc on twitter